Woodfield Mall: Renovations

-An "underground" food court in the main courtyard of the mall was closed in the late 1990s.
-At first it closed off the opening to the lower eating area and stairway.
-The mall closed off the opening to the food court below.
-This new flooring tile outlined the former opening to the food court below.
-This floor outline was eliminated in renovating the courtyard.

 Woodfield planned and announced a $13.8 million renovation in January 2015.
 The makeover consisted of an updated grand court, including the removal of the brick fixtures and leveling out many multi-leveled sections of floor.
 The renovation also includes new flooring for both lower and upper levels, replacing two existing elevators, and adding one new elevator.
 The renovation was predicted to be finished by the end of the year.

 In 2017, Woodfield planned and announced a $14 million renovation to introduce a new food court in the Sears wing.
 The food court introduced a seating area containing 820 seats for quality fast-casual dining restaurants such as Chipotle Mexican Grill, Charley's Philly Steaks, Blaze Fast Fire'd Pizza, and more.